The idea behind the food that’s changing the world

-With the hours and days spent in the lab, the skepticism faded as the trials showed results.
-With all her knowledge of oats, she knew what to look for that apparently everyone else had missed.
+With the hours and days spent in the lab, the scepticism faded as the trials showed results.
+With all her knowledge of oats she knew what to look for that apparently everyone else had missed.
 And it didn’t take long before she was convinced of Maija’s idea.

 TAKING A SHORTCUT THROUGH CHINA

-Through their contacts at the university, they got connected with a professor in China who knew of a factory in the middle of nowhere that could possibly maybe be something like what they were looking for.
+Through their contacts at the university they got connected with a professor in China who know of a factory in the middle of nowhere that could possibly maybe be something like what they were looking for.
 It was worth a shot.

 With a few bags of flour they got on a plane and went to the remote factory.
 Inspired by their technique of soy processing, Reetta and Zhong-Qing prepped the machines with their own stuff.
 The workers, of course, thought they were crazy.
 But the result that came out was, if not the perfect “oat-meat”, at least very promising.

-Pieces of machinery replaced the bags of flour that made customs officers ask weird questions, as they went back to Helsinki and built a prototype in the university lab.
+With the flour replaced with pieces of machinery that made customs officers ask weird questions, they went back to Helsinki and built a prototype in the university lab.
 But it didn’t take long before they outgrew the lab and rented an old cake bakery.
-This came to be their playground, where ideas, oats and technology were pushed to their limits, fuelled by a never-ending ambition to out-chicken all other protein, once and for all.
+This came to be their playground, where ideas, oats and technology was pushed to their limits, fuelled by a never-ending ambition to out-chicken all other protein, once and for all.